-As I discovered, with careful research, planning and a bit of gumption, even women on their own can travel safely and successfully through the region, home to some of the most fascinating and friendly countries on earth – not to mention some of the cheapest.
+As I discovered, with careful research, planning and a bit of gumption, women traveling solo can stay safe and explore the Middle East safely.
+By doing so, I discovered some of the most fascinating places and friendliest cultures on earth – not to mention some of the cheapest destinations to travel.

-While the following tips focus on women travelling to the Middle East they also make a helpful starting point for anyone planning a trip to the region.
+While these tips are primarily for women traveling to the Middle East, they should help anyone planning a trip to this region.

-Atmospheric ruins and souqs, exquisitely tiled mosques, breathtaking desert canyons, cedar forest, hidden cities and hilltop monasteries – the Middle East is as diverse as it is vast.
+Ancient ruins and souqs, exquisitely tiled mosques, deep desert canyons, cedar forests, sprawling cities, hilltop monasteries – the Middle East is as diverse as it is vast.

-Take the long way and follow the King’s Highway through Jordan, dive the Red Sea in laid-back Dahab in Egypt or get lost in the Christian quarter of the Syrian city of Damascus.
-With short travel distances between sights, you can see a surprising amount in a short period of time, even travelling overland.
+Take the long way and follow the King’s Highway through Jordan, dive the Red Sea in Egypt's laid-back Dahab, or explore Mutrah Souq – one of Oman's oldest markets.
+It's not far between sights, so you can see a surprising amount in a short period of time, even while traveling overland.

-Unless you’re travelling to a part of the Middle East that requires you to do so by law (such as Iran, Yemen and Saudi Arabia), there is no need to cover your hair.
+Unless you’re traveling to a part of the Middle East that requires you to do so by law (such as Iran, Yemen and Saudi Arabia), there is no need to cover your hair.

 In fact, if you’re not a Muslim and choose to wear a hijab, many locals will find it confusing.
-You should, however, dress respectfully.
+You should, however, dress conservatively.